militaryinvestor/militaryinvestor.github.io/_posts/2022-04-16-Which-Investment-Accounts-Should-I-Use.md

 ### Conclusion

-I hope this article is useful for those who are new to investing and trying to decide what type of accounts to use first, second, etc.  I recommend fully funding your retirement first - in Roth IRA and Roth TSP - before branching out into other types of investment accounts.
+I hope this article is useful for those who are trying to decide what type of investment accounts to use first, second, etc.  I recommend fully funding your retirement first - in Roth IRA and Roth TSP - before branching out into other types of investment accounts.